arzieba1420/DTNetwork/README.md

 **About**
 ----------
-This is my first Spring project created only by myself!
+This is my first fully commercial Spring Boot project!

 It is kind of WebApp which will be used as a repository (or database) of information about some technical devices maintained by me in my current job.
+On a daily basis it works in closed local network in my company, but I prepaired its demo version.
+The version uses an embeded simulation of database and includes sample datas, entries etc to demonstrate how it looks in production mode.

 ~~**The app is not ready yet to use, it will take about one month to release first stable version [written: 4 April 2019 ]**